 If you need to post something to the Department of Politics, please use this address:

 Department of Politics, University of Otago, P.O.
 Box 56, Dunedin 9054

-Office: Central Library (ask for Charlotte at the Lending and idesk)
+Office: Central Library (it is best to email Chris for an appointment but you can also him at the Lending and idesk)

 Self Help resources